-- Rationality aiming at efficiency and coherence; avoiding overlaps between public institutions; establishing a balanced system of control. - Transparency ensuring clear and simple organisation following common established types. - Affordability adapting size and costs to the country's needs and capacities. - Accountability each organisation must ensure that each part is internally accountable and that the institution as a whole is externally accountable.
-This implies accountability to the political, judicial and social systems, as well as to the independent existing institutions.
-The cornerstone of accountability is to provide wide access to public information.
+- Rationality aiming for efficiency and coherence; avoiding overlaps between public institutions; establishing a balanced system of control. - Transparency ensuring the wide availability of information to the public and clarity about government rules, regulations and decisions. - Accountability the obligation of organisations and individuals within them to account for their activities, accept responsibility for them and disclose results and outcomes. - Affordability the size and costs to the administration are in accord with and proportionate to the country's resources, needs and capacities. - Accountability ensuring that each part of an organisation is internally accountable and that the institution as a whole is externally accountable to the political, judicial and social systems and oversight institutions and is providing wide access to public information.